 - An accredited, recognised certificate valid for 3 years

-CTC's first aid in the outdoors courses provide you with the adaptions, skills and experience to manage injury situations and especially give you confidence where ambulance and possibly phone access is not immediate.
+CTC's first aid in the outdoors courses provide you with the adaptions, skills and experience to manage injury situations and especially give you confidence.
+The two-day course also covers longer term immediate care where road-going ambulance and possibly phone access is not immediate.

-CTC, working closely with the UK wide first aid providers including ITC First Aid and REC have generated cycle specific elements and scenarios for their courses, ensuring that whether you are out on your own or with a group, on the road or trail, and out in the woods or wilds, you will know what to do when things don't go quite as planned...
+CTC, working closely with the UK wide first aid providers including ITC First Aid, REC and Mountain Medicine, have generated cycle-specific elements and scenarios for these courses, ensuring that whether you are out on your own or with a group, on the road or trail, and out in the woods or wilds, you will know what to do when things don't go quite as planned...